salimshivani/cafe-app/README.md

-# Order Management app for Cafes
+# Order Management App for Cafe
 A cafe ordering app for customer as well as cafe.